 The West Coast DHB is committed to making continued progress against national priorities and health targets.
 Activity planned over the coming year to deliver on national expectations is part of the focus of the West Coast Alliance and prioritised by the Alliance Workstreams and the DHB's Service Divisions.
-Key actions for the coming years are outlined in Section 6 of this document.
+Key actions for the coming years are outlined in the DHBs Annual Plan.